 Wonderful Goforth Park on Horsepen Creek in Cypress, TX

-It did not take long before the idea of naming a park in his honor was instigated.
-Relatively soon after it became a long lasting and fitting tribute.
+It did not take long before the idea of naming a park in his honor began relatively soon after it became a long lasting and fitting tribute.
 The park is maintained by Precinct 3 in Harris County.

 Similar to other parks in this area it serves several purposes.
 First and foremost the retention basin provides a large area for rains and flood waters to collect instead of damaging surrounding homes and businesses.
-The man made lake is a lure to fishermen who can cast their lines from the shoreline.
+The human-made lake is a lure to fishers who can cast their lines from the shoreline.
 We saw several people fishing on the day of our visit to this park.

-There is a 1.97 mile paved trail around the perimeter of the lake that is perfect for exercising.
+There is a 1.97-mile paved trail around the perimeter of the lake that is perfect for exercising.
 My husband and I walked around it while others were jogging.
-Bicycling and skating is also allowed.
+Bicycling and skating are also allowed.
 The video below shows what the entire perimeter trail looks like via a bicycle.

-On land however they appear to walk more like chickens.
-Whenever I tried to get more closeup photos by approaching the birds, they would leave the land and disperse into the water swimming away from me.
+On land, however, they appear to walk more like chickens.
+Whenever I tried to get more closeup photos by approaching the birds, they would leave the ground and disperse into the water swimming away from me.
 They seem to be a bit shy.
 I have experienced this in other parks as well.

 A Great Egret appeared to be wading the waters in hopes of finding something to eat.
 It would take flight only to settle down a little distance from where I was trying to capture its photo.
 They are such pretty birds!

-Different types of exercise equipment is spaced at various places around the trail with instructions as to how to use it properly.
+Different types of exercise equipment are spaced at various places around the trail with instructions as to how to use it properly.

-From a certain point as we were walking around the lake we could see the large dog park area.
-The dog park is separated into areas for both the large as well as small dogs.
+From a certain point, as we were walking around the lake, we could see the large dog park area.
+The dog park separates into regions for both the large as well as small dogs.
 Both have fenced in areas with access to the lake for those dogs who like to swim.